thien/slowpoke/README.md

-# Zephyr
+# Slowpoke

-Zephyr is a checkboard playing program for my 3rd year dissertation.
+Slowpoke is a checkboard playing program for my 3rd year dissertation.

+### Running

+To run the program, all that is needed to run is the following line in the terminal:

+    python3 tournament.py

 ### Mongo Setup